SERVICES TO AICP MEMBERS

 Below is an overview of services that AICP provides for its members.
 For more details about these services, please continue scrolling.
 Please note: some of this information is available exclusively to AICP members, and you will be asked to enter your company name and member ID.
 If you do not have that number, please contact David Stewart at email@example.com.

-• Production Guidelines and Best Business Practices for live action and digital production
+• Production Guidelines and Best Business Practices for live action production, digital production and post production

 • Position Papers and Production Advocacy